-- Recognizing Literal Meaning: Questions about facts, details, or information explicitly stated in the audio story (all quizzes)
+- Recognizing Literal Meaning: Questions about facts, details, or information explicitly stated in the audio story

-- Understanding Vocabulary: Questions about the meanings of words as they are used in the context of the audio story (all quizzes)
+- Understanding Vocabulary: Questions about the meanings of words as they are used in the context of the audio story

-- Making Inferences: Questions asking students to make inferences as they listen to audio stories, interpreting what is said by going beyond the literal meaning (all quizzes)
+- Making Inferences: Questions asking students to make inferences as they listen to audio stories, interpreting what is said by going beyond the literal meaning

-Example of a question that assesses the skill of Recognizing Literal Meaning:
+Here is an example of a question that assesses the skill of Recognizing Literal Meaning: